 MEPS data has hundreds of models, but not all of them are on the market – this can be due to a number of reasons such as manufacturers or distributors introducing families of models, but only deciding to release certain models for a variety of reasons.
 It could also be that supply chain issues have stopped certain models from getting released.

 To decide what we publish, we survey manufacturers to find out about their range of models, check market sales information and also check for any member requests to test specific models.
-From this information we sift through the MEPS data to find the products that are able to be purchased at the time of research.
+From this information we sift through the MEPS data to find the products that are able to be bought at the time of research.

 How we score portable air conditioners